- Before you apply for a job

 At its best: Full throttle engagement with a varied client base, with your responsibilities and exposure ranging across all functions from marketing to sales, operations and finance; seeing how a service is delivered first hand, taking responsibility for your employer’s brand and constantly solving problems on your feet.

-At its worst: A mundane role which has an uncomfortable and forced sales element (not a bad thing but maybe not what you were looking for), very focussed on delivering a series of set procedures as opposed to really understanding and then solving your client’s problems.
+At its worst: A mundane role which has an uncomfortable and forced sales element (not a bad thing but maybe not what you were looking for), very focused on delivering a series of set procedures as opposed to really understanding and then solving your client’s problems.